MichaelFedora/tiny-deno/README.md

 There are two definite types of nodes:

 - **Dedicated Nodes** - Nodes that run a slimmed down version of Authentication and either a **File** or a **DB** feature.
-These are used to help offset the load on a full node, or for users to either use a dedicated node from their full node, or for users to host a dedicated node while using a federated full node.
+These are used to help offset the load on a Home node, or for users to either use a dedicated node from their Home node, or for users to host a dedicated node while using a federated Home node.
-- **Full Nodes** - Nodes that run every core feature *but optionally have a **File** and **DB*** *handlers which only redirect to dedicated nodes*.
+- **Home Nodes** - Nodes that run every core feature *but optionally have a **File** and **DB*** *handlers which only redirect to dedicated nodes*.

-There are a couple primary features of a Tiny node, and a couple of extensions that can be added on to full nodes, which are listed below.
+There are a couple primary features of a Tiny node, and a couple of extensions that can be added on to Home nodes, which are listed below.

 ## Core Features

-These are the core features of a Tiny Hub, which should all be implemented for a full node, but you could also make a dedicated **File** node and a dedicated **DB** node as separate dedicated nodes as specified above.
+These are the core features of a Tiny Hub, which should all be implemented for a **Home** node, but you could also make a dedicated **File** node and a dedicated **DB** node as separate dedicated nodes as specified above.